 Residence Education staff (FTEs and RAs) receive training in fire safety which includes: how and when to use a fire extinguisher and fire hose; how to report a fire or other emergency; Emergency Operations Plan review with use of event documentation forms and residence hall fire prevention.
-Training includes use of a portable extinguisher on a pan fire when permitted by our local air quality management regulators.
 Training also includes viewing a video on how to use a fire extinguisher.

-Academic and administrative departments on campus have one or more disaster preparation department contacts who receive training on fire safety and use of extinguisher and fire hoses.
+Academic and administrative departments on campus have one or more disaster preparation department contacts who receive training on fire safety and use of extinguishers and fire hoses.
 Fire Safety Education for Students appears in the online Student Handbook (Residential Education and Housing Policies).
 The staff in certain departments go through training as well-for example, the Library/Academic Commons.